klaasnicolaas/home-assistant-glow/docs/docs/faq/faq_nr8.md

 description: How to set an OTA password for your ESPHome device
 ---

-Since [release v4.1.0](/blog/release-4.1.0#esphome-ota-updates), the OTA component is in a separate (external) [package], so it is no longer in your config when you adopt the Home Assistant Glow in ESPHome Dashboard (add-on).
+Since [release v4.1.0](/blog/release-4.1.0#esphome-ota-updates), the OTA component is in a separate (external) [package], so it is no longer in your config when you adopt the Home Assistant Glow in ESPHome Builder (add-on).
 Fortunately, the ESPHome platform has an ID under the OTA component so you can use [!extend].
 This way, you can set the OTA password in your Glow configuration.

 ```yaml title="your_glow_config.yaml"
 ota: